rladies/meetup-presentations_brisbane/2019/07/README.md

 ### Banner

-We would like to thank QFAB for sponsoring our bran new banner!
+We would like to thank QFAB for sponsoring our brand new banner!